QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2025-07-07-gitops-in-backstage-templates.md

 tags: keycloak authz cdk8s argocd backstage crossplane
 ---

-Complicating things is fun and sometimes also useful
+Complicating things is fun, and sometimes also useful!

 All I wanted was to make an elegant way for requesting an external hostname in my api gateway as part of my ingress abstraction.